SenseiNotHere/SenseiNotHere/README.md

 ### 💻 Projects
 - **[2025 FRC Robot Code](https://github.com/SenseiNotHere/2025Swerve)**
-  Full codebase for our competition robot — swerve drive, vision, automation, and all that good stuff.
+  Full codebase for our competition robot: swerve drive, vision, automation, and all that good stuff.

 - **FRC 1811 Website (Closed Source... for now)**
   Internal team site for announcements, crew info, and sponsor tools.
 (Frontend + backend by yours truly 👀)